- 1. Introduction

 10. Care after Death

-In both sets of circumstances, these will include obtaining medical confirmation of the death and issue of a death certificate, responding to the needs of relatives and providing them with necessary information – including registering the death, funeral arrangements, and bereavement services – and informing staff from other agencies who have been involved in the service user’s care.
+In both sets of circumstances, these will include obtaining medical confirmation of the death and issue of a death certificate, responding to the needs of relatives and providing them with necessary information – including registering the death, funeral arrangements, and bereavement services – and informing staff from other agencies who have been involved in the person’s care.
 When a person dies in a hospital or residential setting procedures should also include arrangements for personal property of the deceased and arrangements for removal of the body (this will depend on the circumstances of the person’s death).

 11. Training and Supporting Staff

-Appendix 1: An NHS Trust and others (Respondents) v Y (by his litigation the Official Solicitor) and Another (Appellants) UKSC 46
+Appendix 1: An NHS Trust and others (Respondents) v Y

 This was an appeal against a decision that it was not necessary to obtain a court order before life sustaining treatment could be withdrawn.